Steady state diagram of interacting fermionic atoms coupled to dissipative cavities: Properties of the ionic Hubbard model

 \subsection{Ground state phase diagram and excitations}

 We discuss the phase diagram and low lying excitations of the ionic Hubbard model in one dimension.
-Since distinct phases arise at different fillings, we consider here two different fillings $n\!=\!N/L\!=\!\{1/2; 1\}$.
+Since distinct phases arise at different fillings, we consider here two different fillings $n\!=\!N/L\!=\!\{1/2, 1\}$.

 At \emph{quarter filling} ($n\!=\!1/2$) the ground state of the non-interacting model ($U/J\!=\!0$), corresponds to the state in which the lower quasi-particle band is half-filled up to momenta $\abs{k}\!=\!\pi/4$.
 The ground state is a liquid and the low-lying excitations within the lower band are gapless.
 With increasing contribution of the ionic potential, the properties of the ground state change.
-The imbalance in the ground state increases with rising ionic potential and signals clearly the presence of the ionic potential.
-Clear bands can be seen in the excitation spectrum in Fig.~\ref{fig:Espectrum_IH_L8N4_U20_etavar}~(a) at $U/J\!=\!0$ which correspond to excitations of the quasi-particles to the higher quasi-particle band, for large $\eta/J\!\gg\!1$, the gaps between these band grows with $\sim\!
+The imbalance in the ground state increases with rising ionic potential.
+Clear bands can be seen in the excitation spectrum in Fig.~\ref{fig:Espectrum_IH_L8N4_U20_etavar}~(a) at $U/J\!=\!0$ which correspond to excitations of the quasi-particles to the higher quasi-particle bands, for large $\eta/J\!\gg\!1$, the gaps between these bands grows with $\sim\!
 2\eta/J$.
 At finite interaction strength the phases become more involved and many-body approaches are needed \cite{SchusterSchwingenschloegl2007, TorioNormand2006}.